Outstanding A-Level Results with a 100% pass rate

 Max will be joining Head Boy Murray Jallands at Cambridge University.
 Murray will be studying Economics at Jesus College.

-Head Girl Megan King was “shocked and happy” to see her three A*s in Biology, Chemistry and Maths and her A in Art.
+Head Girl Megan King was “shocked and happy” to see her four A*s in Art, Biology, Chemistry and Maths.
 In September, Megan will start her Medicine degree at the University of Manchester.
 Megan has been a fantastic role model for younger pupils, organising a school-wide warm clothing collection for the Wellspring charity for homeless people.
 Megan said her favourite aspect of SGS is “all the opportunities to get involved with things you wouldn’t be able to otherwise.”

 Talented musician Alex Pollard will be attending Oxford University to study Music after securing two A*s in Maths and Further Maths as well as two As in Physics and Music.
 Alex was extremely pleased to receive his results.
 At SGS he has enjoyed “the wide variety of opportunities available and support from teachers”.
 He commented: “A lot of my time was spent with the Music Department playing in various orchestras and bands.
 Being involved with music was good because it’s a friendly community with fun opportunities, music tours and concerts.”

 At Oxford University, Alex will be joined by Savannah Gill who is studying History.

 Four A*s in Further Maths, Maths, Physics and Chemistry see Nicholas Dow looking forward to Maths at The University of Edinburgh.
 The school climbing trips to locations including Spain have been a highlight for Nicholas who has also enjoyed climbing competitions and completing his Duke of Edinburgh Gold Award.